-Figure 6: Runtime analysis: Average runtime per time step (in seconds), as a function of various parameters.
+Figure 6: Average runtime per time step (in seconds), as a function of various parameters.
 Left to right: ‘genome length (L)’: The length of the simulated genome; ‘carrying-capacity constant (K)’: The factor by which a species’ carrying capacity raster is multiplied to determine its local carrying capacities and thus, in sum, its mean total population size; ‘landscape size (dim)’: The dimensions of the simulalted landscape; ‘n_births_distr_lambda’: The λ parameter of the Poisson distribution from which the number of offspring in each mating event is drawn.

-Works CitedReferences
+References